mdrasheluzzaman/uzzaman-made-ws24/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Food Habit Analysis of North Americans
+Food Habit Analysis of the People of USA and Canada

 ## Main Question